Skip to main content

 • What’s the likely long-term outcome?

 When a person has cancer, no one can predict the outcome.
-While there’s no way for them to know for sure, the cancer care team should be able to give you an idea of how things are likely to go.
+There’s no way for them to know for sure, but the cancer care team can give you an idea of how things are likely to go.
 This will become clearer over time and as they get to know the person with cancer better.

 How do we deal with medical delays?